bangsalvoserver/bang-server/docs/card-creation-examples.md

 }
 ```

 Neither file references the other, and neither lives in the same expansion (Slab the Killer is a base character; Aim is from *Valley of Shadows*).
-Yet if a player plays *Aim* and then targets a *Slab the Killer* with *Bang!*, the single `request_bang` object created for that Bang! ends up with `bang_strength == 2` **and** `bang_damage == 2` — both modifications apply automatically, because both listeners independently reacted to the same `apply_bang_modifier` event.
+Both check the same thing — "am I the one currently playing this Bang!" (`target == origin` in one, `p == origin` in the other).
+Yet if a player *who is Slab the Killer* plays *Aim* and then plays a *Bang!*, the single `request_bang` object created for that Bang! ends up with `bang_strength == 2` **and** `bang_damage == 2` — both modifications apply automatically, because both listeners independently reacted to the same `apply_bang_modifier` event, each recognizing the same player as the one currently attacking.
 This is what "stacking" means in practice: the combined behavior is an emergent sum of every listener currently registered, not something either card has to anticipate.
 (The same event is reused by several other cards across expansions — `sniper.cpp`, `bigfifty.cpp`, `buntlinespecial.cpp`, `doublebarrel.cpp`, `colorado_bill.cpp` — all of them independently adjusting `bang_strength`/`bang_damage` the same way.)

 **The general recipe**, for any effect you want a new card to plug into:
 1. Check whether the effect you want to interact with already fires a "modifier event" between constructing its request and queuing it (search the effect's header for an `event_type::apply_*_modifier`-style struct — `bang.h`, for instance, also documents `check_bang_target` for veto-style checks, and `on_missed` for reacting *after* a Bang! gets cancelled).